Red Teaming

 WinRM Penetration Testing

-Windows Remote Management (WinRM) is a protocol developed by Microsoft for remotely managing hardware and operating systems on Windows machines.
-It is a component of the Windows Management Framework and implements the WS-Management Protocol, which is a standard web services protocol designed for remote management of software and hardware.
-WS-Management is based on SOAP and supports the XML schema.
-WinRM uses port 5985 for HTTP transport and 5986 for HTTPS Transport.
+WinRM Penetration Testing plays a crucial role in assessing the security of Windows environments.
+This guide further explores lateral movement, remote shell access, and exploitation techniques using tools like PowerShell, Nmap, and Metasploit.
+Windows Remote Management (WinRM), developed by Microsoft, helps users remotely manage hardware and operating systems on Windows machines.
+It forms a key part of the Windows Management Framework and implements the WS-Management Protocol, a standard web services protocol designed for remote management of software and hardware.
+Notably, WS-Management uses SOAP and supports the XML schema.
+WinRM communicates over port 5985 for HTTP transport and 5986 for HTTPS Transport

 Table of Contents